-Understanding intentions, understanding the appropriateness of behaviours according to the operating context world demands that the internal models of the system continue to provide useful input to autonomous decision making in the long term and over both short and long timescales adapt to changes in human intent and the dynamics of the environment.
+Adapting to human intent and modelling this within operating contexts - both physical and virtual - is key for sustained and successful interaction.
+Interaction in the physical world demands that the internal models of the system continue to provide useful input to autonomous decision making in the long term and over both short and long timescales adapt to changes in human intent and the dynamics of the environment.
 For example, in the development of assistance robots for rehabilitation or for use by elderly people or people with cognitive impairment or mobility difficulties, the understanding of intentions, or of "otherness", is the key to increasing human capacities through technical assistance.
 In online environments, understanding intentions and appropriateness of behaviour is also important for interactions between humans and AI systems.
 For example, when using chatbots in any application - from customer service support to virtual tutors in education - or when human users interact with virtual characters in virtual worlds, in games or the metaverse.
 All this relies on the ability to analyse data and to take into account the performance of people, devices and robots in complex dynamic physical environments.